 The patient's stress also extends to their loved ones, making those last moments more painful than they need to be.
 Being able to choose when to die allows patients to go with their head held high, bolstered by the presence of their loved ones.
 These patients show noticeable relief when they realize that no matter what happens, they will get medical assistance in dying, as requested.

-Although reasonable foreseeable natural death is no longer an eligibility criterion, it will be used to help determine which safeguards will be applied to requests for medical assistance in dying.
+Although reasonably foreseeable natural death is no longer an eligibility criterion, it will be used to help determine which safeguards will be applied to requests for medical assistance in dying.

 For people whose death is not reasonably foreseeable, a period of at least 90 days will ensure that there is informed consent.
 The sources of suffering causing the patient to request medical assistance in dying must be verified.
 Furthermore, it must be verified that the decision is being made without any outside pressure or influence.